stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 ../melee/build/tools/dtk elf disasm outputs/temp.o temp.s
 ```

-So the whole flow looks something like this:
+So the whole compilation flow looks something like this:
 1. ChatGPT generates a toy C program
 2. We run it through the compiler, `mwcc`, to get an OBJ file
 3. We then run the OBJ file through a disassembler, `dtk disasm`, to get an assembly file, `.s`